Kansas woman due in court for fire that killed baby - NewsBreak

 Kansas woman due in court for fire that killed baby

 SHAWNEE, Kan.
 (AP) — A Johnson County woman faces charges related to a house fire that killed a baby in suburban Kansas City, Kansas.
-Karlie...greatbendpost.com
+Karlie...salinapost.com

 SHAWNEE, Kan.
 (AP) — A Johnson County woman faces charges related to a house fire that killed a baby in suburban Kansas City, Kansas.
-Karlie...greatbendpost.com
+Karlie...salinapost.com

 Comments / 0